cortiz/prawn-rails/README.md

 gem 'prawn-rails'
 ```

-`prawn` and `prawn-table` is a dependency so no need to mention it in the projects Gemfile
+Note: `prawn` and `prawn-table` are dependencies of `prawn-rails` so there is no need to mention it in the projects Gemfile unless you want to use a specific version of either of those libraries.
-but can mention a specific version if your Gemfile, if you want

 ## Usage
 Create a view with `pdf` as format and `prawn` as handler so filename should look like `example.pdf.prawn`

 It provides a helper called `prawn_document` which builds a PrawnRails::Document with default options.
-Can override any options as you please.
+You can override any options as you please.
 Example:

 ```ruby
 prawn_document(page_layout: :landscape) do |pdf|